Learning Market Making with Closing Auctions

 Along this work, we fix a probability space $(\Omega, \mathcal{F}, \mathbb{P})$, named the market, where $\Omega$ represents all the possible market configurations, $\mathcal F$ is a $\sigma$-algebra denoting the available information and $\mathbb P$ is the market probability.
 We consider a financial asset traded on the financial market along a trading session with price evolving randomly.
 We divide the trading period into two phases: a continuous phase on a limit order book with market makers and takers and an auction phase, seen as a usual closing auction.
 We fix two deterministic times $0< \tau^\op< \tau^\cl$ representing respectively the opening and the closing of the auction phase and denote by $h= \tau^\cl- \tau^\op$ the auction duration.
 We assume that both $( \tau^\op, \tau^\cl) \in \mathbb{N}^2$ and $h$ is a positive integer.
 Therefore, the trading horizon is divided into a continuous phase $[ 0, \tau^\op )$, in which the trader interacts with the central limit-order book (CLOB) and a fixed length $h$ closing auction $[ \tau^\op, \tau^\cl]$.
 In what follows, we consider a fixed time grid $0 = t_0 < \cdots < t_n < \tau^\op = t_{n+1} < \cdots < t_m < \tau^\cl = t_{m+1}$ for $n \in \mathbb{N}^*$ and $m \in \mathbb{N}^*$.
+The initial time $t_0$ is the start of the considered trading session, but need not be the actual opening time of the market.
 We denote by $I_t$ the trader’s inventory at time $t$.
 This inventory is positive (resp. negative) for long position (resp. short positions) with respect to the traded risky asset.
 We denote by $\alpha > 0$ the tick size of the asset, fixed by the exchange.